vemonet/rdflib-endpoint/README.md

 ### 🚀 Run example API

-The API will be automatically when the code is changed:
+The API will be automatically reloaded when the code is changed:

 ```bash
 hatch run dev